AlexanderSokolkin/English_edu/README.md

 5 - Don't put the dictionary away.
 I need it.
 6 - Air consists mainly of nitrogen and oxygen.
 7 - Who is that man?
 What does he want?
 8 - Who is that man?
-Why he's looking at us.
+Why is he looking at us.
 9 - Who is that man?
 Do you recognise him?
 10 - I'm thinking of selling my car.
 Would you be interested in buying it?
 11 - I can't make up my mind.
 What do you think I should do?